Mobility issues, falls and dementia are big instigators of last-minute aged care admissions

 Every hospital has limited space within their facility, so having an older person in one of their beds after you no longer require acute care can lead to pressure from the hospital to move into aged care.

 Even then, hospitals are not ideal for older people.
-There have been proven studies that hospitals can cause "hospital delirium" and is the most common case of hospital related complications in people over the age of 65.
+There have been proven studies that hospitals can cause “hospital delirium” and is the most common cause of hospital-related complications in people over the age of 65.

 If it is not safe for you to go back home, the hospital may ask the family to move their relative on to aged care.